tu-team/2/doc/articles/KESW 2014/artificial_high_level_and_low_level_emotions.md

 ###Generic parameters

-Determine overall behaviour of computing system of its generic parameters like CPU power, memory distribution, storage capacity distribution.
+Determine overall behaviour of computing system of its generic parameters like CPU power, memory distribution and storage capacity distribution.

 1. *Computing power*: distribution and priority of parallel process or load balancing, is impacted by noradrenaline: the higher is noradrenaline more computing power must be concentrated on current activity (neuromodulator regulating attention).
-1. *Working memory(short term)* distribution and concentration is impacted by noradrenaline (attention).
+1. *Working memory (short term)* distribution and concentration is impacted by noradrenaline (attention).
 1. *Learning* is impacted by serotonin and dopamine: dopamine plays major role in activation of previously remembered patterns and serotonin in pattern generation.
 1. *Storage* management (long term memory) is impacted by both by serotonin and dopamine, higher concentrations of both neuromodulators makes system better remember stimulus.
 In general, strong emotions generate more persistent memories.